camunda/camunda/docs/src/bpmn-workflows/bpmn-primer.md

 Choosing the granularity of a task is up to the person modeling the workflow.
 For example, the activity of processing an order can be modeled as a single *Process Order* task, or as three individual tasks *Collect Money*, *Fetch Items*, *Ship Parcel*.
 If you use Zeebe to orchestrate microservices, one task can represent one microservice invocation.

-See the [Tasks](/bpmn-workflows/tasks.html) section on which types of gateways are currently supported and how to use them.
+See the [Tasks](/bpmn-workflows/tasks.html) section on which types of tasks are currently supported and how to use them.

 ### Gateways: Steering Flow